zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Her scripts are always full of complexity, but alwa ys interesting.
 Thank you, Dr. Lucy Tse.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you  for listening.
+Thank you  for listening.
 Come back and listen to us again right here on ESL Podca st.